jayrbolton/kb_sdk_py/README.md

 curl -L https://github.com/jayrbolton/kbase_sdk_cli/releases/download/v0.0.1/install.sh | sh
 ```

-[Read the above shell script to see what it does]().
-The steps it takes are:
-- Prompts for you to choose an installation directory (defaults to ~/.kbase)
-- Copies the CLI binary and sets up some storage directories
-- Prompts you to add the binary to your $PATH

-If you installed to `~/.kbase`, then add `~/.kbase/bin/kbase-sdk` to your $PATH.
+The above script downloads a binary from the Github releases page to `/usr/local/bin/kbase-sdk`

+You can install the CLI manually by going to the releases page and selecting the binary for your OS and architecture.
+Download the file to a directory in your executable `$PATH`, such as `/usr/local/bin` or `~/.local/bin`.

 ## Setup

 Set the following environment variables:

 * `KBASE_USERNAME` - required - your KBase developer username
-* `KBASE_DEV_TOKEN` - required - your KBase developer token
+* `KBASE_DEV_TOKEN` - optional - your KBase developer token
 * `KBASE_CLI_PATH` - optional - the installation directory of the CLI (defaults to `~/.kbase`)

 ## Usage